|Professors Braaten, Keating (Chair), Kelly, S. Kraly, R. Shiner, Tierney

 Associate Professors Conti, Hansen, D. Johnson, Martinez, Yoshino

-The department offers a wide range of courses and advanced seminars for majors, covering most of the topical areas in the field.
-In consultation with their departmental advisers, majors are encouraged to select a variety of 200- and 300-level courses which assures breadth of exposure rather than specialization in only one area of interest.
+The department offers a wide range of courses covering topical areas in the field as well as basic ( ) and advanced research methods ( / ).
+In consultation with their departmental advisers, majors are encouraged to select a variety of 200- and 300-level courses in order to acquire breadth of exposure to the broad content and methodologies comprising psychological science.
 All majors, especially those planning graduate study in psychology, are urged to take more courses in the department than minimally required for the major.

 Kevin Carlsmith Prize — in recognition of an outstanding senior interested in social, personality, or clinical psychology.